pwyf/ati/2018/agencies/korea-koica.md

 ---

-Despite having started publishing to IATI, Korea, KOICA has not managed to improve its aid transparency level enough to move out of the poor category.
+Despite having started publishing to IATI, Korea-KOICA remains in the poor category.

 Out of 36 indicators, only 10 are available in the comparable IATI format.
 Additionally, the data lacks timeliness as it is published less than quarterly.